How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Time-of-Use (TOU) Rates

 With TOU programs, the amount utilities pay for your solar energy varies depending on when you send it to the grid.
-Electricity during peak demand periods (typically afternoon and early evening) is worth more than electricity during low-demand periods.
+According to EnergySage data, electricity during peak demand periods (typically afternoon and early evening) can be worth 2-3 times more than electricity during low-demand periods.

 Performance-Based Incentives (PBIs)